 - 1. To make the students conversant about the green chemistry - 2.
 To make the student acquire sound knowledge of the atom efficient process - 3.
-Able to synthesis elaborately the atom efficient process. - 4.
+To make the student acquire sound knowledge of the synthesis elaborately. - 4.
 To acquaint the student with concepts of green technology. - 5.
 To develop an understanding of the basic concepts of renewable energy resources. - 6.
-To acquaint the students with the basic information on catalysis.
+To acquaint the students with the basic's information on catalysis.

-- 1. Outline the basic principles of green chemistry (K) - 2.
-Examine the different atom efficient process and synthesis elaborately (S) - 3.
-Apply the concepts combustion of green technology (S) - 4.
-Identify and apply the concepts of renewable energy (S) - 5.
-Apply the concepts of green catalysts in the synthesis (S) - 6.
-Integrate the chemical principles in the projects undertaken in field of engineering and technology (A)
+- 1. Outline the basic principles of green chemistry. - 2.
+Examine the different atom efficient process and synthesis elaborately. - 3.
+Apply the concepts combustion of green technology. - 4.
+Identify and apply the concepts of renewable energy. - 5.
+Apply the concepts of green catalysts in the synthesis. - 6.
+Integrate the chemical principles in the projects undertaken in field of engineering and technology